malialiu/malialiu.github.io/projects/database_c.md

 "delete" this will search the record with the account number user entered to delete it. <br/>
 "quit" leave the database and all the records will be store in txt file. <br/>

+  Concepts of C language involve in this project are allocate/deallocate memory, read/write file, and single-linked list. <br/>

 Source files: https://github.com/malialiu/database.github.io.git